-Your system can be operated and configured completely via the front control elements (Figure 12).
-For text input (e.g. circuit denomination) we recommend connecting an external keyboard to the PS2-interface of the control electronics inside the cabinet.
+Your system can be operated and configured completely via the front control elements.
+For text input (e.g. circuit denomination) we recommend connecting an external keyboard to the USB-interface (1).

-The LCD-screen (1) displays Menus and Information.
-In the bottom line you can see - if active - the Softkey-Functions which are reachable via the 3 keys (2).
-For navigation and data input please use the arrow keys $\triangle$ , $\nabla$ , $\triangleleft$ and $\triangleright$ (3) as well as the enter key $\bigcirc$ (4).
-The up $\triangle$ and down $\nabla$ keys are mostly used for selecting menus and input fields.
+The LCD-screen (2) displays Menus and Information.
+In the bottom line you can see - if active - the Softkey-Functions which are reachable via the 3 keys (3).
+For navigation and data input please use the arrow keys \triangle , ∇ , \triangleleft and \triangleright (4) as well as the enter key \bigcirc (5).
+The up \triangle and down ∇ keys are mostly used for selecting menus and input fields.
 A selected menu item is indicated by inverted colouring.
-The right $\triangleleft$ and left $\triangleright$ keys are used to change values; in some cases you have to confirm your input with the enter key $\bigcirc$ .
-An arrowhead $\triangleright$ on the right indicates a submenu which can be selected with the right $\triangleright$ or enter $\bigcirc$ key.
+The right \triangleleft and left \triangleright keys are used to change values; in some cases you have to confirm your input with the enter key \bigcirc .
+An arrowhead \triangleright on the right indicates a submenu which can be selected with the right \triangleright or enter \bigcirc key.
 You can return from there using the softkey back or done.
-The following chapters give some basic instructions for configuring your system.
-The LCD-screen shows the necessary functions which can be navigated to and then selected.
-The line under the headline of each chapter describes how to get to the required menu item.

-Figure 12: Control elements
+Figure 19: Control elements